Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

-# GDScript basics
+# PScript basics

 ## Introduction

-*GDScript* is a high-level, dynamically typed programming language used to create content.
+*PScript* is a high-level, dynamically typed programming language used to create content.
 It uses a syntax similar to [Python](https://en.wikipedia.org/wiki/Python_%28programming_language%29) (blocks are indent-based and many keywords are similar).
 Its goal is